lab1092/blender-manual_ja/manual/materials/nodes/types/input.rst

 a value for reflectivity, and a normal.

+Color
-- :guilabel:`Color` - The base color of the paint.
+   The base color of the paint.
 Can be set

-  - manually by :kbd:`lmb` clicking on the color swatch applet next to the socket, choosing a color using the control panel that pops up, and pressing :kbd:`Enter`
+   - manually by :kbd:`LMB` clicking on the color swatch applet next to the socket, choosing a color using the control panel that pops up, and pressing :kbd:`Enter`
    - based on an Active Material which is specified using the material panels, or
    - plugged in from an RGB color generator.
+Spec
-- :guilabel:`Spec` - The color that is reflected as you get perpendicular to the light source reflecting off the surface.
+   The color that is reflected as you get perpendicular to the light source reflecting off the surface.
    The color can be

-  - plugged in from another node or
+   - plugged in from another node or...
-  - set manually by :kbd:`lmb` clicking on and using the color swatch applet.
+   - set manually by :kbd:`LMB` clicking on and using the color swatch applet.
+Refl:
-- :guilabel:`Refl:` - The degree to which the material reflects light and gives off its color.
+   The degree to which the material reflects light and gives off its color.
    The value can be provided by another node or set manually.
+Normal
-- :guilabel:`Normal` - The lighting condition.
+   The lighting condition.

 Controls